France: Le Pen blames low turnout for poorer-than-expected election showing | DW | 20.06.2021

 Marine Le Pen, the former head of France's far-right National Rally, on Sunday blamed poor turnout for her party's worse-than-expected performance in the first round of the regional vote.

-Initials projections by three polling agencies showed the Republicans, a party of center-right conservatives, would top the weekend's vote.
+Initials projections by three polling agencies showed the center-right Republicans would top the weekend's vote.
+The final outcome would decide the assemblies for mainland France's 13 regions and 96 departments.
+The first round of the vote, however, was hit by a record-low turnout of less than 34%.

 "Our voters didn't turn out," said Le Pen from her northern industrial stronghold of Henin-Beaufort.